Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 Group size: The larger the group, the less impact it has.
 Evidence suggests groups should be no larger than 1 tutor to 3 students.

 Timetabling issues: Timetables can be a logistical nightmare.
-Even more so with small group tuition.
-It’s difficult to ensure the tutoring programme is accessible for all pupils and promotes student attendance while including vital elements of their studies.
+Even more so with small group tutoring.
+It’s difficult to ensure the tutoring programme is accessible for all students and promotes student attendance while including vital elements of their studies.
 You do not want to provide tutoring for one subject and create difficulties in another!

-Tutor training: Tutors typically require more training to effectively deliver small group tutoring as it is more challenging than delivering one to one.
+Tutor training: Tutors typically require more training to effectively deliver small group tutoring as it is more challenging than delivering one-on-one.

-In circumstances such as this, one to one tuition would be a better consideration.
-Focused attention with a well matched tutor pupils knows and trust helps them feel safe and confident in discussing correct strategies, answers and misconceptions.
+In circumstances such as this, one-on-one tutoring would be a better consideration.
+Focused attention with a well-matched tutor the student knows and trusts helps them feel safe and confident in discussing correct strategies, answers and misconceptions.

-The one to one intervention supports individuals.
-I also like that pupils who might not be confident to speak up in class feel it is a safe space to say they are unsure of the learning that might be taking place.
+The one-on-one intervention supports individuals.
+I also like that students who might not be confident to speak up in class feel it is a safe space to say they are unsure of the learning that might be taking place.

 How to make group tutoring a success

-Group tuition can be successful if you put the initial leg work.
-However it requires planning and you must carefully consider:
+Group tutoring can be successful if you put in the initial legwork.
+However, it requires planning, and you must carefully consider:

 Size;